RivaD2/reading-notes/401/class-08.md

     - End the req/res cycle
     - Call the `next()` middleware function

-**An Expres application is essentially a series of middleware function calls**
+**An Express application is essentially a series of middleware function calls**

 ### REVIEW: